Major Research in Sustainable Food Processing and Packaging

 Our aim is to not only reduce single use packaging, but also to extend product shelf-life and provide convenience to consumers.
 We also develop technology of creating compostable packaging containers using fiber-rich food processing byproduct.

-Graduate Research Assistant, Clara Lang, prepares compostable packaging using fruit pomace.
+Former Graduate Research Assistant, Clara Lang, prepares compostable packaging from fruit pomace.

-Graduate Research Assistant, Yi-Tin Shih, developes edible muffin liners.
+Former Graduate Research Assistant, Yi-Tin Shih, develops edible muffin liners.

 Upcycle Food-Processing Byproducts for Novel Food and Packaging Applications